shafay30/SwingCalculator/README.md

 Limitations:
 - The calculator only supports basic arithmetic operations and does not handle complex expressions like those with parentheses or exponentiation.
-- Operator precedence is not fully respected; operations are evaluated sequentially from left to right, which may lead to incorrect results for certain expressions.
+- Operator precedence is not fully respected; operations are evaluated sequentially from left to right.
 - Error handling is minimal and may display incorrect results or "Error" for invalid input or division by zero.